rhysseddon/Vision-Furniture-MS4-Project/README.md

 -	A shopping bag for customers to add their products and see what the total charges will come to.
 -	A “new in” area for the customers to see if there are any new products on the site since they last visited.
 -	Profile page for customers to save their delivery details and see their previous orders.
--	Contact us or About section for customers to query anything which is not covered on the website itself.
+-	"Contact us" or "About" section for customers to query anything which is not covered on the website itself.
 -	FAQ section to save on admin time replying to customer queries and to streamline the user experience.
 -	On each product page the ability to sort the products by name (A-Z) or price (high to low).
--	A favourites feature for customers to save a product to their profile - if they are not ready to buy but wish to save the product for a future purchase.
+-	A favorites feature for customers to save a product to their profile - if they are not ready to buy but wish to save the product for a future purchase.

 For now, I will not be including: